Symptoms of Hormone Imbalance in Woman

 Changes in Libido and Sexual Desire

 While Testosterone is typically considered a male hormone, it is essential for both men and women.
 Hormonal imbalances in women can include low testosterone levels that may cause low libido.
-A study with over 800 postmenopausal women reporting low sex drive showed that supplementing 150 or 300 mcg of testosterone per day increased sexual desire and decreased stress in.
+A study with over 800 postmenopausal women reporting low sex drive showed that supplementing 150 or 300 mcg of Testosterone daily increased sexual desire and decreased stress.
 Women receiving supplemental Testosterone also reported more satisfying sexual experiences than those taking a placebo.
-Men can experience low testosterone levels as well.
-That condition is referred to as andropause.
+Andropause occurs when men experience low Testosterone.

 Estrogen and Circadian Rhythm Imbalances